lbechberger/MLinPractice/Documentation.md

 ```python
 from sklearn.naive_bayes import ComplementNB
 ```
 As a sixth (and last) classifier, we implemented one of the naive Bayes variants that `sklearn` offers.
-The two classic variants are Gaussian and multinomial Bayes, yet, we chose the complement naive Bayes (CNB) algorithm as it was specifically designed to deal with unbalanced data and addresses some of the shortcomings of the multinomial variant (Rennie, Shih, Teevan, Karger, 2003).
+The two classic variants are Gaussian and multinomial Bayes, yet, we chose the complement naive Bayes (CNB) algorithm as it was specifically designed to deal with unbalanced data and addresses some of the shortcomings of the multinomial variant (Rennie et al., 2003).

 No additional parameters to adapt were implemented.
 Alternatively, we could have implemented command line argument for the smoothing parameter alpha, which adds Laplace smoothing and takes care of the zero probability problem.
 The default value here is $1$, which is also the preferred value in most use cases.
 Hence, we did not deem modification necessary.